 What lawyers should know about ATE insurance and how HUL can help put cover in place for their clients awyers have been familiar with After the Event (ATE) insurance since 1995 when it emerged alongside the introduction of conditional fee agreements.
-In Scotland, one of the most significant elements of the 2018 Civil Litigation (Expenses and Group Proceedings) (Scotland) Act is the introduction of damages based agreements.
-The Act provides that from 27 April 2020, Scottish lawyers have been able to enter into damages based agreements where the solicitor shares in the damages paid out in successful claims and in speculative fee agreements where an uplift of additional fees can be paid to the solicitor from damages recovered by a successful claimant.
 As most lawyers know, there have been twists and turns over the years about whether ATE premiums are recoverable from the losing defendant.
-The position in Scotland as we understand it is that as in England insured parties have to bear the costs of ATE premiums themselves.
+The position was cemented following the civil litigation reforms proposed by Lord Jackson, and since 2013 insured parties have had to bear the costs of ATE premiums themselves.

 This isn't the only important change in relation to ATE insurance in recent years.
 Of more pertinence to the legal profession are the changes to lawyer's obligations when advising clients involved in commercial disputes about ATE.
-In England, the introduction of the SRA Standards and Regulations (STaRs) has significantly altered solicitors' professional obligations in this regard.
-It may well be that although there is no similar express obligation on a solicitor in Scotland, it could nevertheless be regarded as inadequate professional service to fail to advise a client about the potential availability of ATE cover.
+The introduction of the SRA Standards and Regulations (STaRs) has significantly altered solicitors' professional obligations in this regard.

-In England, STaRs was launched in November 2019 to much fanfare, with many articles in the legal press outlining the main changes to solicitors' professional obligations.
+STaRs was launched in November 2019 to much fanfare, with many articles in the legal press outlining the main changes to solicitors' professional obligations.
 Surprisingly, few of these articles focused on a litigation lawyer's duties regarding ATE insurance.